rj-price/rj-price.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Computational and Molecular Biologist
+subtitle: Bioinformatician and Molecular Biologist

 profile:
   align: right